katunopolis/vibe-faveo/project-structure.md

    - Set proper permissions for storage and cache
 3. Laravel initialization:
    - Create .env file if not exists (from .env.example)
-   - Ensure APP_KEY is set in .env file
-   - Clear Laravel caches by directly removing cache files
    - Create a health check endpoint for Railway (`/public/health.php`)
+   - Create diagnostic scripts for database connection troubleshooting
+4. Database connection configuration:
+   - Auto-detect available MySQL connections (both internal and external)
+   - Try multiple connection methods (internal hostname, external hostname, socket)
+   - Use the first successful connection method
+   - Create a smart failover system between connection methods
+   - Generate configuration files based on the working connection
-4. Environment detection and configuration:
+5. Environment detection and configuration:
    - Detect Railway environment via `RAILWAY_ENVIRONMENT` variable
+   - Extract connection details from MySQL_PUBLIC_URL if available
    - Configure database using Railway environment variables
    - Configure app URL based on Railway settings
    - Set Apache ServerName to suppress warning messages
    - Adjust Apache to use the correct PORT as specified by Railway
    - Fall back to local configuration if not in Railway environment
-5. Start Apache server
+6. Start Apache server

 ### Known Issues
 The bootstrap script handles the following errors: